ben-haim/gotxs/README.md

 # Requirements

-* Swig 3
+* Swig 3 (packages stuck at v.
+2 in Ubuntu, compile from source)
-* Go 1.3
+* Go 1.3 (packages stuck at v.
+1.2 in Ubuntu, install manually)
 * recent opentxs

-If you are running Ubuntu, you have to compile the recent Swig and Go versions from source yourself.

 # Build and install instructions